We Open Eyes, Minds and Doors

 Who are Leadership Pittsburgh participants?

-- Established leaders in business, nonprofit, government and civic entities
+- Established leaders in business, nonprofit, government and civic entities with significant spheres of influence

 - Ready to go behind the headlines, think creatively, and act collaboratively